 To wrap this up, just highlight once again the importance of detail when trying to create the look of a culture from scratch.
 This design is a magnificent example of it, as it manages to capture the feel of the Rohirrim, of Éowyn herself and of Middle Earth trough clever detailing.

-We hope you like it and we'll see you next time.
-We don't know what designs from Lord of the Rings we will be covering yet.
-This will function more or less the same way that the Padme series works (improvising basically) but if you want to request any specific design from the Trilogy don't hesitate to contact us and tell us!
+I hope you like it and I'll see you next time.
+I don't know what designs from Lord of the Rings I will be covering yet.
+This will function more or less the same way that the Padme series works (improvising basically) but if you want to request any specific design from the Trilogy don't hesitate to contact me and let me know!

-Also, we have an announcement: The Costume Vault has a Tumblr account!!
-Join us here!!!
-We hope to see you there as well.
+Also, I have an announcement: The Costume Vault has a Tumblr account!!
+Join me here!!!
+I hope to see you there as well.